 Conclusion: Late Reckoning and a Look across the Border

 These last sentiments were expressed in direct reaction to the Iranian takeover of the US embassy in November 1979.
 Reflecting on what was later in store for leftist groups in Iran, Fred Halliday has called this blind excitement an “anti-imperialism of fools”.
 Yet even in hindsight, more research is required to confidently delineate how and when Islamists and leftist groups in Lebanon and beyond finally turned their back on Iran.
 Even this eventual break and parting of ways was far from as straightforward as it might appear at first glance.
 Many relations persisted, as demonstrated by existing travelogues or participation in Iran-sponsored conferences.
 Additionally, as of yet we have no clear understanding as to how revolutionary ideas and efforts of a leftist-Islamist amalgamation, tried and tested in Iran, developed a life of their own and were consequently adapted and reworked by Sunni groups, for example.
 When we look across the border, the eventual disenchantment kicked in much sooner and is definitely easier to pin down than in Lebanon.
-In Syria, the local Muslim Brotherhood branch was desperately counting on Tehran for support in its revolt against Hafez al-Asad and the Baath regime.
+In Syria, the local Muslim Brotherhood branch was desperately counting on Tehran for support in its revolt against Hafez al-Assad and the Baath regime.
 Yet Tehran in the early 1980s decided that world revolution and the support of the Syrian “liberation movement” was in the end a less pressing concern than courting reliable allies in the region.
-The implications of this decision are apparent to this day, with Tehran along with Moscow forming one of the closes allies who helped Bashar al-Assad stem the tides of the Syrian civil war.
+The implications of this decision are apparent to this day, with Tehran along with Moscow forming one of the closest allies who helped Bashar al-Assad stem the tides of the Syrian civil war.

 Simon Wolfgang Fuchs is a lecturer in Islamic and Middle East Studies at the University of Freiburg, Germany.
 He obtained his PhD from the Department of Near Eastern Studies at Princeton University in 2015 and was a research fellow at Gonville and Caius College, Cambridge.
 He is the author of In a Pure Muslim Land.
 Shiʿism between Pakistan and the Middle East (Chapel Hill, NC: UNC Press, 2019).
 Research for this article was funded by the Special Program “Islam, the modern nation state and transnational movements” of the Gerda Henkel Foundation.